frankgiordano/JavaSortExamples/README.md

 # JavaSortExamples

-The following project has demonstrates ways on whow soring can be performed in Java.
+The following project demonstrates ways on whow soring can be performed in Java.

 The first is the old way legacy with comparable interface.